-The bill permits the person (rather than just the spouse or next of kin) that accepts the gift of an entire body or part to allow embalming, burial, or cremation, and the use of the remains, in a funeral service.
-The bill specifies, however, that these actions are subject to the terms of the document of gift and the other laws governing anatomical gifts.
+The bill permits the person (rather than just the spouse or next of kin) that accepts the gift of an entire body to allow embalming, burial, or cremation, and use of the remains in a funeral service.
+The bill specifies that these actions are subject to the terms of the document of gift and the other laws governing anatomical gifts.
 If the gift is of a part, the bill requires that the person accepting the gift cause the part to be removed "without unnecessary mutilation" before embalming, burial, or cremation.
+After removal of the part, custody of the remainder of the decedent's body passes to the persons who have, or have been assigned, the right of disposition of the body as specified under current law.